dreamcatcher-tech/network/Inbox/2025-05-21 1326 CRM know which customer cards need to be altered by customer records.md

 can flag new customers.

 run book format, seems easiest as just a single file ? or we could make it a folder ?
+Names of the files would be the order of the file. hooks check the names are always counting up.
+This lets us put in notes in whatever structure we want.

+do some logical checks, like commit hooks, like checking for double entry.